vClausingLage/eezy/README.md

 # API

-**Test the API at .../api/metardecoder/\<YOUR METAR STRING\>**
+**Test the API at clausing-lage.de/api/metardecoder/\<YOUR METAR STRING\>**

 e.g.: `EDHK 100850Z 08012KT 9999 -SN OVC015 01/M02 Q0992 `

 The API can convert Raw Metar String input to an output in JSON format.
-Additionally it provides some default layout suggestions for simplyfied further use in an app -- if desired.
+The main focus is to maintain the strict design of Metar strings while making it as 'human readable' as possible.
+The decoding of the weather strings was of particular importance in order to reduce the complexity of the raw Metar strings and to ensure quick information access.

 ## To Do